dschwilk/farsite/README.md

 ./bin/TestFARSITE ../examples/Panther/runPanther.txt 2>&1 | tee scriptRun.log
 ```

 Note from DWS: at this point there was a bunch of text about absolute paths.
-However, FarsiteTest works fine with relative paths so I'm not sure that was all about.
-I deleted that and made sure the examples run as is in the code above.
+I'll move all that to a historical record files.
+The above example runs as is for a start.